 If you happen to discover oil or shale gas under your state or community that tweet applies a lot less.
 In addition, small communities can see strong growth from just one or two businesses, but with some exceptions and over the longer-term, I think the summary holds true.
 I am a first generation college graduate and my beginning, and likely my ending, doesn’t warrant even a whiff of elitism of any sort.
 But making an association between educational attainment and economic growth apparently implies a disparaging of those who are not college graduates, just as the notion that NH’s economy is growing more slowly than some of the states that we are accustomed to regularly outperforming apparently implies an indictment of “the NH way” compared to to other states.

 One or two years of weaker economic growth is not a signal of apocalypse, but its not a bad idea to wonder if it is and to consider ways to avoid it.
 For me, the apocalyptic story for NH would be that, over the longer-term, we become a slow employment growth state that is also a higher cost-of-living state.

 High costs and slow employment growth have characterized too many states in the Northeast as well as California and they have all suffered as a result.
-But at least in California you still have nice weather.Explore posts in the same categories: economic development, Educational Attainment, job growth, NH comment below, or link to this permanent URL from your own site.
+But at least in California you still have nice weather.economic development, Educational Attainment, job growth, NH comment below, or link to this permanent URL from your own site.